Passive House – the World’s Leading Building Energy Standard

 EnerPHit for Existing Buildings

 A comprehensive retrofit project aims to provide you with lower utility bills, a significantly reduced energy footprint, much more comfort, better indoor environmental quality, more durability and less maintenance in a functional and beautiful environment.
-Whether you are looking to remodel a little or go all the way, we can help you assess your current building, and work with you to arrive at a design solution that fits your needs today and in the future.

 Certified Passive House Designers and Consultants